parentage and citizenship

 Returning to France / Clearing Immigration

-Parent(s) may use either the UK or non-UK immigration line.
+Parent(s) may use either the EU or non-EU immigration line.

 Parent(s) should have the following documents with them when clearing immigration: